Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 5) Ask questions around areas you wanted to discuss

-The more context you have to understand their perspective, the better your coaching and feedback can be framed in the most effective way to help them.
+The more context you have to understand their views, the better your coaching and feedback can be framed in the best way to help them.

 Questions to ask an underperforming employee